1C:Enterprise supports two methods of accessing data stored in a database:

 The object method involves 1C:Enterprise script objects.
 You have encountered some of these objects in the previous lessons.

-An important feature of object data access method is that when you call a 1C:Enterprise script object, you call a data set stored in the database as a whole.
+An important feature of the object data access method is that when you call a 1C:Enterprise script object, you call a data set stored in the database as a whole.

 For example, the DocumentObject.Services object contains the values of all attributes and tabular sections of the Services document.